 - 2. Courses in Diverse Philosophical Traditions: PL 285, 290, 298, 330, 380

 - 3. Courses in Applied Topics in Social and Political Philosophy: PL 370, 385, 388, 390

 - 4. PL 450

-- B. Two electives, one of which may be from another department whose offerings complement this track.
+- B. Two electives, one of which may be from another department whose offerings complement this option.

-Lists of approved electives from other departments for all tracks are available in the philosophy department.
+Lists of approved electives from other departments for all options are available in the philosophy department.
 Alternative courses must be approved by the student’s advisor and the department chair.